Funmioja/LITA-Capstone-Projects-2/README.md

 - Discover popular subscription types and average subscription duration.
 - Provide stakeholders with actionable insights to optimize revenue and improve customer retention.

+# Excel Analysis
+### Purpose
+Excel was used as an initial analysis tool to quickly organize, summarize, and metrics in the dataset.
+It serves as a flexible platform for data exploration and provides quick insights without requiring complex setup.